Growing moss from spores

 How moss spreads naturally

-A ripe capsule releases dust-fine spores to the wind.
-A spore that lands somewhere damp and shaded germinates into a fine green thread called a protonema, which spreads and then buds into recognisable leafy shoots.
-The whole sequence is gradual and depends entirely on conditions staying damp throughout.
+A ripe capsule, the little stalked pod that stands above the leafy moss, is the spore-bearing generation, and when it dries and opens it releases spores as fine as dust to the wind.
+A spore that happens to land somewhere damp and shaded germinates into a fine green thread called a protonema, which creeps over the surface and then buds into the recognisable leafy shoots.
+The whole sequence is gradual and depends entirely on the surface staying damp throughout.
+None of it involves roots, either: the leafy moss anchors itself with thread-like rhizoids and takes its water in over its whole surface, so there is no seedling drawing on a store of food the way a sprouting seed does.

 The realistic methods

-In practice, gardeners propagate moss from fragments rather than spores, because moss regenerates so readily from broken pieces.
+In practice, gardeners propagate moss from fragments rather than spores, because almost any small piece of moss can regenerate a whole new plant, a knack that makes it one of the easiest things in the garden to multiply.
 The two reliable approaches are pressing fresh patches onto prepared ground, and the slurry method, blending moss with water or buttermilk and spreading it.
 Both are described in the growing guide, and both are far quicker than starting from spores.

 If you really want to start from spores

 Scatter the contents of ripe capsules, or lay whole capsules, onto a firm, damp, low-nutrient surface in shade, and keep it constantly moist and undisturbed for weeks to months.
-Results are erratic; whatever moss spores happen to be in your air may colonise the patch before your chosen species does.
-Treat it as an experiment rather than a reliable way to cover ground.
+Results are erratic; whatever moss spores happen to be drifting in your air may colonise the patch before your chosen species does.
+A firm, slightly acidic surface such as fired clay, unglazed terracotta or a clean paver tends to work better than loose soil, which shifts and dries.
+Treat the whole thing as an experiment rather than a reliable way to cover ground.

 The protonema, and why patience is everything